-The appropriate clothing and footwear for PE is a plain white T-shirt, navy/black plain shorts and gym shoes with non-marking soles.
+The appropriate clothing and footwear for PE is a plain white T-shirt, navy/black plain shorts, leggings and gym shoes with non-marking soles.

 Ties will be delivered to primary schools with pupil timetables in the last week of the summer term.
 For those pupils out with catchment, timetables and ties will be posted direct to the family home.

 Absences – Calling In/Group Call

 If your child is going to be absent from school, please call in and report this to the school office.
 If your child is marked absent and no telephone call has been received, you will receive a Group Call text message informing you of their absence.
 Please call in to confirm your child's absence and reason at this point.

 Please provide a note to cover the absence on their return to school.